JudeauButTheresNoEclipse/247ctf-Stack-my-Pivot-Writeup/README.md

 ![alt text](./screenshots/register_overflow.png "register overflow")

-So we write *%rsi* and we overwrite the 4 lower bytes of *%rsi*, shit.
+So we write *%rsi* and we overwrite the 4 lower bytes of *%rip*, shit.

 ## Pwntools